 Presidents Day, a day to honor all Presidents past and present.
 This Presidents Day we are honoring Abraham Lincoln.
 Teddy Roosevelt may have had the physical adventures and Andrew Jackson had his fiery personality.
 Abe established himself through action and tenacity to learn what he needed to know.

-Abraham and his Lincoln Log Beginnings
+Abraham Lincoln and his Beginnings

 Abraham Lincoln came from humble beginnings.
 Born to Thomas Lincoln and Nancy Hanks in a log cabin in Kentucky, Abe grew up in Indiana.
 Sorry Illinois, “Land of Lincoln” doesn’t come true until Abe is 21.
 Abe was one of three children born to Thomas and Nancy.
 He had a sister, Sarah, and a brother, Thomas, who died as a baby.
 His mother passed away shortly after moving to Indiana.